Lacha Saffron - Laccha kesar Pure Kesar

 - Skin because of its anti-fungal, anti-bacterial, and anti-inflammatory qualities.

-- Antioxidants present in it help battle oxidative stress and keeps cancer away.
+- Antioxidants present in it help oxidative battle stress and keep cancer away.

 Laccha?
 More like Sabse Accha!